Consultations 301-262-5500

 Why Would One Seek Alimony in A Divorce?

-Posted on September 01, 2017 in Uncategorized
+Posted on September 01, 2017 in Spousal Maintenance

 A life change as big as a divorce can feel overwhelming upon first glance.
 While it’s definitely not a decision to take lightly, it is also a decision that can be taken in steps.
 Addressing each issue that comes up with the process of divorce can make everything feel more manageable.
 One aspect that impacts some Bowie residents in a divorce is the issue of alimony.